iterative/dvc.org/content/docs/studio/self-hosting/installation/aws-ami.md

 </admon>

-14. On the EC2 instance, create a new `values.yaml` file with the appropriate configuration.
-See the
-    [configuration section](/doc/studio/selfhosted/configuration) for more
+14. Create a new `values.yaml` file with the appropriate configuration.
+See the [configuration section](/doc/studio/selfhosted/configuration) for more details.
-    details.
 Example config with a custom Gitlab instance: